An irresistibly jubilant, iconic musical comedy that made Marilyn Monroe a star

 With an obvious emphasis on her bosoms, "The Outlaw" had major difficulty getting past the Motion Picture Production Code (see my "Red Dust" post), and shots in which her breasts stood out (so to speak) were removed.
 Even so, after a week in theaters, “The Outlaw” was pulled for violating the Code.
 Hughes mounted a publicity campaign to create controversy and generate public interest in the film and had Russell pose for an abundance of publicity photos, the most famous of which had her reclining in a haystack wearing a seemingly ripped shirt and raised skirt, holding a phallically placed gun.
 That photo became iconic and the many publicity shots of her taken for the film made her and her physique famous, and she became one of World War II's most popular pinups.
 "The Outlaw" became the most controversial film of its day, and when finally released in 1946, was a major box-office hit (though it’s a mediocre Western).

 Hughes wouldn’t allow Russell to appear in other films (fearing if she bombed it would hurt “The Outlaw”), so sadly, her career was on hold during her prime years.
 Her second film, "Young Widow", finally came in 1946, but lost money.
-She took a short break to pursue a music career, recording songs and singing with the Kay Kyser Orchestra on radio, and returned to the screen for her third film in 1948's "The Paleface" opposite Bob Hope, where she showed her comedic talents.
+She took a short break to pursue a music career, recording songs and singing with the Kay Kyser Orchestra on radio, and returned to the screen for her third film in 1948's "The Paleface" opposite Bob Hope where she showed her comedic talents.
 It was a huge box-office hit.
 When Hughes bought RKO Pictures, she began making films there, including two noirs in which she sizzles onscreen opposite Robert Mitchum (1951's "That Kind of Woman" and 1952's "Macao").
 She had another success with 1952's "Son of Paleface” again with Hope.
 "Gentlemen Prefer Blondes" became her biggest hit and remains her best and most remembered film.
 It was perhaps the only time her talents were used to perfection.
 She ended her contract with Hughes in 1954.
 In her career, Russell appeared in eight TV shows and twenty-five films, others of which include "The Tall Men", "Hot Blood", "The Revolt of Mamie Stover", and a 1955 sequel to "Gentlemen Prefer Blondes”, "Gentlemen Marry Brunettes” opposite Jeanne Crain.
 In the 1970s and early 80s, Russell became the TV commercial spokesperson for Playtex Cross-Your-Heart Bras.
 She also worked in nightclubs and theater, including her Broadway debut as a replacement for "Joanne" in the 1971 production of Stephen Sondheim's “Company”.

 Russell married three times (once divorced, twice widowed), and because of a botched abortion when she was eighteen, wasn't able to have children, though she adopted three.
-She founded the World Adoption International Fund (WAIF) in 1956, helping find homes for over 50,000 children, for which she was awarded the Living Legacy Award from the Women's International Center in 1989.
+She founded the World Adoption International Fund (WAIF) in 1956, helping find homes for over 50,000 children, for which she earned the Living Legacy Award from the Women's International Center in 1989.
 A staunchly conservative born-again Christian, later in life she called herself "a teetotal, mean-spirited, rightwing, narrow-minded, conservative Christian bigot, but not a racist".
 She became an alcoholic after her second husband died three months after their wedding in 1968, was briefly jailed for drunk driving in 1978, and did time in rehab.
 She published her autobiography, "Jane Russell: My Path and My Detours" in 1985.
 Near the end of her life I unexpectedly sat next to Ms. Russell at the Oscars.
 What a thrill.
 At one point she said to me, "I can't see, I can't hear, but I can still dance".
 Jane Russell died in 2011 at the age of 89.

 Marilyn Monroe sets the screen on fire as “Lorelei Lee”, the dumb-when-she-wants-to-be showgirl with weaknesses for millionaires and diamonds.
 Monroe is an actress who puts her body, soul, and raw emotions into her work like no one else, and as such, you can’t take your eyes off her.
 Watch when she pulls “Gus” aside to sing "Bye Bye Baby”.
 Teeming with joy, love, vulnerability and sex, it feels as if she's about to devour him.
 It's an actress at the top of her game.
 Monroe brings this abundance of authentic inner emotion to every scene and line of dialogue, from “Lorelei’s" simple excitement when first seeing her cabin on the ship ("My... this is like a room isn't it?”), to her shock when finding the tiara missing.
 Her rare infectious magic makes you feel alive when you watch her.